trapdoorsec/blog/reverse.codes/drafts/channel-intro-sub-reminder.md

 ### **Option C: Educational Angle**
 *[Clean, professional look with code snippets]*

-**"This is Reverse Codes - your go-to source for deep technical analysis of cybersecurity incidents and reverse engineering techniques.
+**"This is Trapdoor Security - your go-to source for deep technical analysis of cybersecurity incidents and reverse engineering techniques.
 I'm [Your Name], and my mission is simple: take complex attacks and break them down so you can understand exactly how they worked and how to defend against them."**

 *[Show tools, code analysis, learning progression]*